You may have to show documents that show where you lived during a certain time period to get Xfinity service when:

 - Two disconnects were processed on an account other than yours at your address within the past six to 12 months.

-- You have an outstanding balance from an account located at a different address.
+- You have an unpaid balance from an account at a different address.

-- Your new address still has service from the previous customer and no disconnect was processed on their behalf.
+- Your new address has service from the previous customer and a disconnect was not processed for that customer.

-- An account was created for your name/address but you did not sign up for service (to safeguard against identity theft).
+- There is an account in your name or at your address but you did not sign up for service (to safeguard against identity theft).

-You must provide at least one primary and one secondary approved proof of residency document from the lists below.
-Documents must be complete, accurate and without alterations.
-Proof of residency must be presented at a Comcast Service Center.
+You must show at least one primary and one secondary document from the lists below.
+Documents must be complete, correct and without changes.
+They must be shown at an Xfinity Retail Store.

 Primary document